sgabriel190/rpi-temperature-django/readme.md

 ### Installing

-This project uses django and celery, therefore the raspberry pi machine should have those installed.
-I recommend running them on python3.
+The language used in this project is python3.
+The raspberry pi machine requires Django and Celery installed.

-First, you need to make sure the machine is updated, for this run in a terminal those commands:
+First, you need to make sure the machine is updated.
+Run the following commands in the terminal to update the machine:
 ```
     $ sudo apt-get update
     $ sudo apt-get upgrade